AlvarBer/Persimmon/docs/chapter2.md

 Objectives
 ==========

-The best way we can describe the project is by dividing the objectives. and the best way to understand the progression of those and their relation is with a diagram.
+The best way to describe the project is by dividing the objectives.
+And the best way to understand the progression of those and their relation is with a diagram.